. .

 [Photo] Winner of the EAB Industry Amina Bassit together with Chairman of the Award Committee Prof. Patrizio Campisi and Chairperson of the European Association for Biometrics Frøy Løvåsdal.
 Winner of the EAB Industry Amina Bassit together with Chairman of the Award Committee Prof. Patrizio Campisi and Chairperson of the European Association for Biometrics Frøy Løvåsdal.

-The EAB awards have a total value of €4.000,00 which is divided amongst the winners.
-The finalists are also donated a free of charge one-year membership of EAB.
-The awards were kindly sponsored by IDEMIA.
+The European Biometrics Awards have a total value of €4.000,00, which is divided amongst the winners.
+The finalists are also awarded a complimentary one-year membership to the EAB.
+This year's Industry Award was kindly sponsored by IDEMIA.